The Differences Between Lead and Senior Roles in Front‑End Development

 A senior frontend developer is a crucial member of the development team and is responsible for harmonising and organising the activities revolving around a complex web development project.
 They are generally more handson, both in their daytoday coding and in supervising any junior developers.
 They design and collaborate with the backend developers, and work on finerdetail implementation.

-The Senior Frontend Developer ensures that the websites run efficiently.
-While they have the duty of creating patterns and abstractions for your website, Senior Frontend Developers also develop tools that improve your website's performance.
+In practice, the Senior Frontend Developer ensures that the websites run efficiently.
+Whilst they have the duty of creating patterns and abstractions for your website, Senior Frontend Developers also develop tools that improve your website's performance.
 This means ensuring compatibility with different browsers, and functionality in other devices.

 What are the Objectives of a Senior Front‑End Developer?